dspinellis/alexandria3k/README.md

   -s SAMPLE, --sample SAMPLE
                         Python expression to sample the Crossref tables (e.g. random.random() < 0.0002)
+  -x EXECUTE, --execute EXECUTE
+                        Operation to execute on the data; one of: link-ror-aa
 ```
 <!-- CLI end -->